 The increasing prevalence of chronic pain is the result of multiple factors, including the aging population; rising rates of obesity and obesity-related pain conditions, such as joint deterioration; advances in lifesaving trauma interventions; poorly managed post-surgical pain; and greater public awareness of pain as a condition warranting medical attention [7].
-In addition, many armed forces veterans have been returning from military action in Afghanistan and Iraq with traumatic injuries and chronic pain, and veterans' care clinicians have been reporting the perception that long-term pain management is lacking support in the veteran healthcare infrastructure [60].
+In addition, many armed forces veterans have been returning from military action in Afghanistan and Iraq with traumatic injuries and chronic pain, and veterans' care clinicians have been reporting the perception that long-term pain management is lacking support in the veteran healthcare infrastructure [58].

 The extent of opioid analgesic use in the United States today is unprecedented in the country's history and unparalleled anywhere in the world.
 Before 1990, prescribers in the United States were skeptical of prescribing opioids for chronic noncancer pain.
-But as of 2017, nearly 58 opioid prescriptions were written for every 100 Americans, and more than 17% of Americans had at least one opioid prescription filled, with an average of 3.4 opioid prescriptions dispensed per patient [52].
-Sales of opioid analgesics now total an estimated \$25.4 billion each year [61].
+But as of 2017, nearly 58 opioid prescriptions were written for every 100 Americans, and more than 17% of Americans had at least one opioid prescription filled, with an average of 3.4 opioid prescriptions dispensed per patient [59].
+Sales of opioid analgesics was an estimated \$22.66 billion in 2021.
+Market size is expected to expand at an annual rate of 1.2% between 2022 and 2030 [60].